 To learn about the supported countries, and prices for Text, see Zendesk Text number availability and pricing.

-This article covers the following topics to help you set up Text:
+Use the following topics to help you set up text:

 Choosing a text number

-You set up a new Text number in Admin Center.
+You set up a new text number in Admin Center under Messaging and social > Text.

 Sending an inbound text

-Now that you’ve started with Text, send a test text from a mobile to your new Text number.
-You’ll see that your text automatically creates a ticket in your Zendesk Support account.
+Now you can send a test text from a mobile phone to your text number.
+You’ll see that your text will automatically create a ticket.
 Public replies in the ticket will send a text back to you.

-The following example shows the texts the customer sees on their phone.
+The following example show what a text ticket looks like and the texts the customer sees on their phone.

 Automating an outbound text

-When you’ve received and responded to an inbound text, you can set up an automated outbound text using a trigger.
+Now that you’ve received and responded to an inbound text, take it to the next level and set up an automated outbound text using a trigger.

-The following example shows a trigger that responds to text messages with a standard message.
+The following example shows a trigger that responds to text messages with a standard message and the text the customer sees on their phone.

 1